 China Now | Faculty-led Program

-This faculty-led program allows students to explore Eastern Art and Culture in China.
-This program allows students to foster an understanding of the relationship between Eastern and American art and culture, and their influences upon each other.
-It includes the opportunity to collaborate with talented art students from LAFA (Luxun Academy of Fine Arts), the oldest and one of the largest Art Institutes in China, to produce an onsite art exhibition, stay at Art residential village in northeastern China, discover Beijing's rich culture, and explore Shanghai vibrant lifestyle.
+The China Now Faculty-led Program entails advanced studio practices and Eastern Art and Culture studies.
+Students who participate in this program have the opportunity to collaborate with talented art students from LAFA (Luxun Academy of Fine Arts), the oldest and one of the largest Art Institutes in China, to produce an onsite art exhibition, stay at Art residential village in northeastern China, discover Beijing's rich culture and explore Shanghai vibrant lifestyle.

-Students learn about China's present culture through broad experiences that vary from the metropolitan, mid-sized industrial cities, to rural areas.
-With the extensive exposure to visual arts, distinctive politic system, modern Chinese cuisines, long historical art effects, and immersive experience with local people, students will also gain a better understanding of the evolution of China's culture, cultivate specific cross-cultural contexts, and build a deeper understanding of being a global citizen.
+Students will understand the evolution of China's culture through diverse experiences while in China that vary from the metropolitan, mid-sized industrial cities, to rural areas.
+Students gain a better understanding of China's present culture through its extensive collection of visual arts, unique politic system, delicious cuisines, long historical art effects, and immersive experience with local people.
+These experiences help students cultivate specific cross-cultural contexts and build a deeper understanding of being a global citizen.

-The courses entail studio practices and Eastern Art and Culture studies.
-Students go through a series of rigorous studio practices (Chinese calligraphy, watercolor, and photography lessons) and research studies before, during, and after the trip.
-Participation in this program elevates students' ability to reflect on their experiences and observations in China, focusing on the differences and similarities between the Eastern (China) and American culture.
+The course entails studio practices and Eastern Art and Culture studies.
+Students go through a series of rigorous studio practices (Chinese calligraphy, watercolor, and photography lessons) and research studies before, during and after the travel component.
+The course elevates students' ability to reflect on their experiences and observations in China, focusing on the differences and similarities between the Eastern (China) and American culture.

 Students will walk six to eight hours daily, at a moderate pace.
 They will also climb the Great Wall of China for 5 hours one day during the trip.
 On some days there will be long airplane and train rides, including sixteen hours spent on a flight to China from Minneapolis and 12 hours on a train.
 Students must be capable of using basic hand tools and lifting and carrying up to 50 lbs.
 All students must be capable of handling their own luggage: loading and unloading it from overhead bins, lifting and carrying it for short distances, and carrying it or wheeling it for long distances (several blocks), sometimes on unpaved surfaces; the best way to ensure that students can handle their own luggage is to pack as lightly as possible.